proficiencyhub95/ros2-basics/README.md

 ## What is ROS2 ?

-ROS 2 is the next generation of ROS, re-engineered to meet the demands of industrial, commercial, and real-time robotics applications.
+ROS2 is the next generation of ROS, re-engineered to meet the demands of industrial, commercial, and real-time robotics applications.
 It is built with modern middleware (DDS) and better support for performance, scalability, and security.

-### ROS 2 was designed to:
+### ROS2 was designed to:

    - Fix architectural limitations of ROS 1